Sedeniono/ADO-History-Diff/README.md

 ## Uploading the extension to Azure DevOps Server

 See the [official Microsoft documentation](https://learn.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops-2022).
-In short, the steps are:
+In short, you have to options:
+1. Option 1: Direct installation from the marketplace.
+   In the web interface of your Azure DevOps Server, go to `Collection Settings` &rarr; `Extensions` &rarr; `Browse marketplace` (in the top right corner) &rarr; search for "Sedenion.HistoryDiff" to find the extension and click on it &rarr; `Get it free` &rarr; select the target collection from the drop down list &rarr; hit `Install` &rarr; `Proceed to collection`.
+2. Option 2: Manual upload of the vsix package.

-1. Get the vsix package either from the [Microsoft marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff) or the [releases here on GitHub](https://github.com/Sedeniono/ADO-History-Diff/releases).
+   1. Download the vsix package either from the [Microsoft marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff) or the [releases here on GitHub](https://github.com/Sedeniono/ADO-History-Diff/releases).
    Both host identical files.
-Then in the web interface of your Azure DevOps Server, go to `Collection Settings` &rarr; `Browse local extensions` (in the top right corner) &rarr; scroll down and select `Manage extensions` &rarr; then `Upload extension` (top right corner).
+   Then in the web interface of your Azure DevOps Server, go to `Collection Settings` &rarr; `Extensions` &rarr; `Browse local extensions` (in the top right corner) &rarr; scroll down and select `Manage extensions` &rarr; then `Upload extension` (top right corner).

    2. Afterwards, on the `Browse local extensions` page, the `History Diff` extension should have appeared.
 Click on it &rarr; `Get it free` &rarr; select the target collection from the drop down list &rarr; hit `Install` &rarr; `Proceed to collection`.

 You need to do this once per collection.

-3. Simply uploading the extension is not enough if you use the "On-premises XML" process model.
-See next chapters for more information.
+Also, simply uploading the extension is not enough if you use the "On-premises XML" process model.
+See the next chapters for more information.